An ideal place to get a planning degree

 The Urban Studies and Planning Program at the University of Maryland is located in College Park, an ideal place to study city and regional planning.
 We are with easy access of the industrial city of Baltimore, the nation's capital of Washington, DC, and the state capital, historic Annapolis.
 We are also in close proximity to such well-known planned communities as Greenbelt, MD, Columbia, MD, and Reston, VA, along with several highly-regarded examples of New Urbanism such as Kentlands and King Farm (both in Maryland).

-Our 48-credit hour curriculum can be completed in two years by full-time students, but we also have many students who work full-time in the Washington-Baltimore region and complete their degrees as part-time students.
+Our 48-credit hour curriculum can be completed in two years by full-time students.
 Our program is housed in the School of Architecture, Planning and Preservation, which also supports graduate programs in Historic Preservation, Architecture, and Real Estate Development, as well as a Ph.D. program in Urban and Regional Planning and Design.

 Our curriculum and specializations

 The Urban Studies and Planning Program brings together an active community of scholars and students to creatively confront the issues facing our cities and metropolitan regions.
 Through instruction, participation in research, and community interaction, students explore the changing character and critical problems of modern urban development.
 The curriculum emphasizes student understanding of the political, economic, institutional, and social context within which planners work with a diverse range of stakeholders to develop and implement plans, policies, and programs.
-Faculty specializations include housing and economic development, land use, growth management/sustainability, and transportation planning, and social planning.
+Students may specialize in housing and community development, economic development, environmental planning, and transportation planning.

 Our faculty and students

 Our faculty members are nationally and internationally respected in their fields.
-A recently-released report for Planetizen, a top website on U.S. planning issues, ranked our program in the top 10 of all U.S. graduate planning programs, in terms of cited faculty publications per capita.
+A recently published study ranked our program in the top 10 of all North American graduate planning programs, in terms of the median number of cited faculty publications.
 The same study put Maryland in the top five (5) planning programs for annual cited publications per capita.
 Our graduates are very successful in securing employment after graduation, and in passing the American Institute of Certified Planners (AICP) exam.
 Data on student graduation rates, success in finding employment within a year of graduation, and performance on the AICP exam, are available under the “Performance Indicators” section on our program homepage.

 Our graduate students come from an array of undergraduate disciplines, including the social sciences, arts and humanities, and the physical sciences.
 Despite our different backgrounds, we share a commitment to analyze and address -- with creativity and rigor -- major issues facing metropolitan areas inside and outside the U.S.